Food Hygiene Training

-The law states that "The proprietor of a food business shall ensure that food handlers engaged in the food business are supervised and instructed and/or trained in food hygiene matters commensurate with their work activities".
+The law states - "The proprietor of a food business shall ensure that food handlers engaged in the food business are supervised and instructed and/or trained in food hygiene matters commensurate with their work activities".

-ALL food handlers must have a minimum base level of hygiene understanding BEFORE they start work, as follows:
+All food handlers must have a minimum base level of hygiene understanding before they start work, as follows:

-- Keep yourself clean and wear clean clothing
+- Keep yourself and your clothing clean

 - Tell your supervisor, before commencing work, of any skin, nose, throat, stomach or bowel trouble or infected wound.
 You are breaking the law if you do not